tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_get_auth_keys.md

 {% include random_ad.html %}

-## Get an OpenWeatherMap API key {#openweathermap_apikey}
+## Get authorization keys

-To get an authorization key to use the OpenWeatherMap API:

-1. On [https://openweathermap.org/](https://openweathermap.org), click **Sign Up** in the top nav bar and create an account.
-2. After you sign up, sign in and find your default API key from the developer dashboard.
-It's under the **API Keys** tab.
-3. Copy the key into a place you can easily find it.
+In order to work with the APIs in the upcoming activities, you'll need to get some API keys.

+{% include content/activities/get_authorization_keys.md %}

-## Get the Aeris Weather API secret and ID {#aeris_weather_apikey}
+### Get the Aeris Weather API secret and ID {#aeris_weather_apikey}

 Now for contrast, let's get the keys for the Aeris Weather API.
 The Aeris Weather API requires both a secret and ID to make requests.